-Section VII.
+Section VI.
 Other Specific Standards:

-- A. Consumer packaging or municipal waste disposal, see Section III. - B. Only metric weights and measures are accepted. - C. Fortification of foods with vitamins and minerals is permitted.
-In this case, labeling must be carried out per the Regulation on Citing Nutritional Value of Food (NN29/2009) and the Law on Nutritional and Health Claims and Food Enriched with Nutrients (NN39/2013). - D. Food products produced from substances derived from GMOs are regulated by the Food Act (NN81/2013, NN14/2014); the Law on the Transposition of EU Regulation 1829/2003 on GMO Food and Feed and Regulation 1830/2003 on the Traceability and Labeling of Food and Feed Derived from GMOs that Amends EU Directive 2001/18/EC (NN18/2013, NN47/2014); the Instruction on Placing on the Market in the Republic of Croatia of GMO food and feed (NN83/2013).
+A. Consumer packaging or municipal waste disposal, see Section IV.

+B. Only metric weights and measures are accepted.

+C. Fortification of foods with vitamins and minerals is permitted.
+In this case, labeling must be carried out per the Regulation on Citing Nutritional Value of Food (NN29/2009) and the Law on Nutritional and Health Claims and Food Enriched with Nutrients (NN39/2013).

+D. Food products produced from substances derived from GMOs are regulated by:

+--The Food Act (NN81/2013, NN14/2014) that governs the responsible bodies and their tasks, responsibilities of stakeholders in food and feed handling, official controls and legal measures.

+-- The Law on the Transposition of EU Regulation 1829/2003 on GMO Food and Feed and Regulation 1830/2003 on the Traceability and Labeling of Food and Feed Derived from GMOs that Amends EU Directive 2001/18/EC (NN18/2013, NN47/2014) establishes the responsible bodies and their tasks relating to the handling of biotechnology products as well as the penalties for breaching the provisions of the law.

+--The Instructions for Placing on the Market in the Republic of Croatia of GMO Food and Feed (NN83/2013) gives procedures for placing biotech products on the market.

-Novel foods are regulated by the Law on the Transposition of EU Regulation 258/97 on Novel Food and Novel Food Ingredients (NN18/2013, NN47/2014);
+Novel foods are regulated by the Law on the Transposition of EU Regulation 258/97 on Novel Food and Novel Food Ingredients (NN18/2013, NN47/2014).
+This law deals with all aspects of the novel food, that is, with all foods which were not consumed in the EU to a significant degree before May 15, 1997.

-- E. Dietetic or special use foods fall under the Law on Food for Special Nutritional Purposes (NN39/2013). - F. Food sanitation: This subject is covered by the Law on Food Hygiene and Microbiological Criterions for Food (NN81/2013).
+E. Dietetic or special use foods fall under the Law on Food for Special Nutritional Purposes (NN39/2013).
+This regulation deals with infant food, baby food, gluten free food, food for diabetics, etc. It is in compliance with EU regulations on this topic.